robinmetral/website/pages/notes/night-and-fog-by-alain-resnais.md

 buildScript: "/scripts/processNote.js"
 ---

-1956 documentary short about WW2 concentration camps.
-No words, must watch.
+1956 documentary short with archive footage from WW2 concentration camps.
+No words.

 8/10